abdallahsaber065/openapi-tester-frontend/README.md

 4. Open your browser to `http://localhost:3000`

+### Getting Started

+Once the application loads, you have three ways to load your OpenAPI specification:

+1. **URL Input**: Enter the URL to your OpenAPI JSON file (e.g., `https://api.example.com/openapi.json`)
+2. **File Upload**: Upload a local OpenAPI JSON file from your computer
+3. **Direct Input**: Paste your OpenAPI JSON directly into the text area

-The application will automatically connect to your backend API at `http://localhost:8000` and load the OpenAPI specification.
+The application will automatically parse your specification and generate a testing interface.

 ## Usage

-### 1. Authentication
+### 1. Loading Your API

+#### Method 1: URL Input

+1. Click "Load from URL"
+2. Enter your OpenAPI JSON URL (e.g., `https://petstore.swagger.io/v2/swagger.json`)
+3. The base API URL will be auto-detected, but you can modify it if needed
+4. Click "Load Specification"

+#### Method 2: File Upload

+1. Click "Upload File"
+2. Select your OpenAPI JSON file from your computer
+3. The API base URL will be auto-detected from the file (if available) or you can enter it manually
+4. Click "Load Specification"

+#### Method 3: Direct Input

+1. Click "Direct Input"
+2. Paste your OpenAPI JSON content
-If your API endpoints require authentication:
+3. Enter your API base URL
+4. Click "Load Specification"

+### 2. Authentication

+The application automatically detects and supports all authentication methods defined in your OpenAPI specification:

+#### Modern Authentication (Recommended)

+1. Click the **"Authorize"** button in the header (appears when security schemes are detected)
+2. Select the authentication method you want to configure:
+   - **API Key**: Enter your API key (automatically placed in correct location: header, query, or cookie)
+   - **HTTP Basic**: Enter username and password
+   - **HTTP Bearer**: Enter your JWT or bearer token
+   - **OAuth 2.0**: Enter your access token (view available flows and scopes)
+   - **OpenID Connect**: Enter your access token from OIDC provider
+3. Click "Save Authentication"

+#### Legacy Token Support

+For APIs without defined security schemes, use the legacy token option:

-1. Click the "Auth Token" button in the header
+1. Click the "Auth Token" button in the header (only appears when no modern auth is detected)
-2. Enter your JWT access token (you can get this by logging in through your API)
+2. Enter your JWT access token
 3. Click "Save Token"

-The token will be automatically included in all subsequent requests that require authentication.
+All authentication data is stored locally in your browser and automatically applied to requests that require it.

-### 2. Testing Endpoints
+### 3. Testing Endpoints

 1. **Select an Endpoint**: Browse the sidebar and click on any endpoint you want to test
 2. **Fill Parameters**: Enter required path parameters, query parameters, and request body
 3. **Send Request**: Click the "Send Request" button
 4. **View Response**: See the formatted response with status code, headers, and body
+5. **View History**: Check the "History" tab to see all previous requests for this endpoint
+6. **Reuse Requests**: Click "Reuse" on any historical request to load it back into the form

-### 3. API Documentation
+### 4. API Documentation

 Switch to the "Documentation" tab to view detailed information about each endpoint, including: